merge/skulls/x230/README.md

 Now copy the Skulls release tarball over to the Rasperry Pi and [continue](#unpack-the-skulls-release-archive) on the Pi.

+We flash at low speeds.
+Unlocking the bottom chip with its two reads, one write and one verify step usually takes approximately one hour in total.

 #### Hardware Example: CH341A based
 The CH341A from [Winchiphead](http://www.wch.cn/), a USB interface chip, is used by some cheap memory programmers.